-Hence, as a satirical depiction of contemporary France, soumission is intended to dismantle, unmask and disturb (Scurati 2017, 170-171, Almeida 2015, Blanchard 2018) but precisely what is the object of attack dispersed and unfocused.
-There is an unstable tense relation between certainty and indeterminacy is an invitation to evade closure .

-However, if we shift our attention to the narrator as a member of the academy suddently the irony is focused, fixed and stable, meant to alarm and alert against a social phenomenon with depicting an object of ridicule which is the object of critique.
-The unreliable academic narrator is ridiculed, and in a satire the object of ridicule is the object of critique.

-Satire criticizes specific human behavior and what it portrays it seeks to condemn as ridiculous.
-It attacks the vices and whims characteristic of academic life.
-One learns about how depravity mixes with intellect in the minds of academics, as well as what the limits of human understanding are.
+Hence, as a satirical depiction of contemporary France, Submission intends to dismantle, unmask, and disturb (Scurati, 2017, p.
+170–171; Almeida, 2015; Blanchard, 2018), but the precise object of attack remains unfocused.
+There is an unstable tension between certainty and indeterminacy, which is an invitation to evade closure.
+Nevertheless, if we shift our attention to the narrator as a member of the academy, suddenly, the irony is focused, fixed, and stable, meant to alarm and alert against a social phenomenon by depicting an unambiguous object of ridicule, which is by definition the object of satirical critique.
+Satire criticizes specific human behavior by portraying that which it seeks to condemn as ridiculous.
+In this case, the satire of Submission attacks the vices and whims characteristic of academic life and shows us how depravity mixes with intellect in the minds of academics.
+In parallel, it works to delineate the limits of human understanding.

-In this article I will advance a reading of the Soumission as university novel wherein academia is the focus of critique.
-The political intrigue intertwined with François and his colleagues’ reactions, or lack thereof, to the amazing events taking place outside the gates of academia are the initiator to a critique of the academy, specifically the humanities.
-The intellectual elite “good for nothing” (Houellebecq 2016, 1)) are indifferent, inept and disinterested in voicing out an opinion or if does voice out one it is in the service of personal objectives (Rousseau 2018, 121, Michel 2021, Knausgaard 2015, Morrey 2020, 349).
+In this article, I will advance a reading of Submission as a university novel wherein academia is the focus of critique.
+The political intrigue in which François is embroiled and his colleagues’ reactions—or lack thereof—to the amazing events taking place outside the gates of academia serve as the background to a critique of the academy, specifically the humanities.
+The “good for nothing” intellectual elite (p.
+1) are indifferent, inept, and disinterested in voicing an opinion.
+When it does speak out, it is only in the service of personal objectives (Rousseau, 2018, p.
+121; Michel, 2016; Knausgaard, 2015; Morrey, 2020, p.
+349).

 The context in which the novel’s events are presented is typical of the academic novel.
-This context is foregrounded at the charged points of the beginning and the ending of the novel and it serves as a its primary context.
-The first chapter walks us through the milestones in Francois’s academic career from its inception while the last chapter envisions his rejuvenated career at the Sorbonne after converting to Islam.
-And, the campus environment, both the geographical and the conceptual, is the novel’s milieu throughout.
-The academic novel focuses on academic life—the realm of the Humanities in particular.
-Here its characters exist at a far remove from the amazing events taking place beyond the gates of the university.
+This context is foregrounded at the charged points of the beginning and end of the novel and serves as the primary locus of its action.
+The first chapter walks us through the milestones in François’s academic career from its inception, while the last chapter details his rejuvenated career at the Sorbonne after converting to Islam.
+The campus environment, both in the geographical and the conceptual senses, is the novel’s milieu throughout.
+The academic novel focuses on academic life—the Humanities department in particular in this instance.
+Here its characters are far removed from the amazing events taking place beyond the gates of the university.
 The juxtaposition of what is taking place in the academy and what is taking place outside it creates a sense of absurd disconnection.
-Chantal Michel notes, “en temps de crise, mus par la peur, résignés et apathiques, François et ses collègues ne songent qu’à leur survie et à leur intérêt et ils se content d’espèrer le retour d’un monde sûr […] Lempereur et bien d’autres mettent à profit leur apathie pour agir en sous-main.”
-(Michel, ----, pg. ) Submission reexamines the humanities’ responsibility and commitment to society, as well as their complex relationship with politics, both on and off campus.
-Houellebecq challenges his readers and problematizes some basic concepts and premises that shape academia as it is today.
+Chantal Michel (2016) notes, “in times of crisis, moved by fear, resigned and apathetic, François and his colleagues think only of their survival and their interests, and they content themselves with hoping for a return to a safe world….
+Lempereur and others take advantage of their apathy to act behind the scenes” (p.?).
+Submission reexamines the humanities’ responsibility and commitment to society, as well as their complex relationship with politics, both on- and off-campus.
+By doing so, Houellebecq challenges his readers and questions some of the basic concepts and premises that shape academia as it is today.

-As a campus novel, Soumission touches specifically on the connection between academia and politics and the relevance and value of the humanities to society.

-The Campus Novel
+Submission as a Campus Novel